Fast calculation of Gaussian Process multiple-fold cross-validation residuals and their covariances: Introduction and notation

+It has in fact been found as early as in 1983 (See Dubrule's seminal paper \cite{Dubrule1983}) that the LOO prediction errors and variance could be calculated quite elegantly and efficiently by relying on the inverse of a certain matrix (the main focus in in \cite{Dubrule1983} being on a variogram matrix extended by monomial basis functions) and quantities derived thereof.
+We work here in terms of covariances and related matrices as in \cite{Bachoc2013}, where fast LOO formulas were obtained for Simple Kriging in the square-integrable case.

-Yet, depending on the experimental design (meaning the choice of $\xx_i$'s), the errors obtained by leaving one point at a time may be far from representative of generalization errors.
-While remaining in a framework at given design, multiple-fold cross-validation allows to mitigate shortcomings of leave-one-out by considering situations where larger parts of the design (i.e., several points) are removed at a time.
+An elegant by-product formula for the square norm of LOO residulas has been leveraged in \cite{Bachoc2013} for hyperparameter estimation in the stationary case, namely by minimizing this quantity as a function of covariance parameters (excluding the ``variance'' parameter).
+In particular, numerical experiments conducted in \cite{Bachoc2013} suggested that leave-one-out error minimization is more robust than maximum likelihood in the case of model misspecification, a common situation in practice.
+Yet, depending on the experimental design, the errors obtained by leaving one point at a time may be far from representative of generalization errors, as illustrated in Appendix~\ref{ex2_fastmfcv}.
+While remaining with a prescribed design, multiple-fold cross-validation allows to mitigate shortcomings of leave-one-out by considering situations where larger parts of the design (i.e., several points) are removed at a time.

 Our primary aim in the present paper is to generalize fast-leave-one-out formulae to multiple-fold cross-validation, hence facilitating their use in both contexts of model diagnostics and hyperparameter optimization.
 We derive such formulae and highlight in turn the covariance structure of cross-validation residuals, a crucial ingredient in the proposed diagnostics and findings pertaining to parameter fitting.
 Furthermore, following ideas already sketched in the seminal paper of Dubrule \cite{Dubrule1983}, we present extensions of our results to the case of Universal Kriging.
 The obtained results clarify some links between cross-validation and maximum likelihood, and also open new perspectives regarding the design of folds and ultimately also of the underlying experimental design points.